BlockchainCommons/GordianSeedTool-iOS/Docs/Integration.md

 ### Creating a Multisig Account on Sparrow

-One of the best methods of [#SmartCustody](https://github.com/BlockchainCommons/SmartCustody) is to create a multisig account where each key for the wallet is held securely.
+One of the best practices of [#SmartCustody](https://github.com/BlockchainCommons/SmartCustody) is to create a multisig account where each key for the wallet is held securely.
 In this case, all of the keys will be held on remote devices, with Sparrow simply acting to watch the multisig account, to create addresses, and to coordinate the creation of transactions for it.

 To create a multisig account in Sparrow, select the "Create New Wallet" button or choose "File->New Wallet" from the menu bar.
 Enter a name for the Wallet and then choose a "Multi Signature" policy with a 2-of-3 M-of-N.